ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/12-singularity-mpi.md

 This example makes the assumption that you'll be building a container image on a local platform and then deploying it to a cluster with a different but compatbile MPI implementation.
 See [Singularity and MPI applications](https://sylabs.io/guides/3.5/user-guide/mpi.html#singularity-and-mpi-applications) in the Singularity documentation for further information on how this works.

-We'll build an image from a definition file that will be able to run some MPI benchmarks using the [OSU Micro-Benchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/).
+We'll build an image from a definition file.
+Containers based on this image will be able to run MPI benchmarks using the [OSU Micro-Benchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/) software.

 In this example, the target platform is a remote HPC cluster that uses [Intel MPI](https://software.intel.com/content/www/us/en/develop/tools/mpi-library.html).
 The container can be built via the Singularity Docker image that we used in the previous episode of the Singularity material.

-Begin by creating a directory and, within that directory, downloading and saving the "tarball" for version 5.6.2 of the OSU Micro-Benchmarks from the [OSU Micro-Benchmarks page](https://mvapich.cse.ohio-state.edu/benchmarks/).
+Begin by creating a directory and, within that directory, downloading and saving the "tarballs" for version 5.6.2 of the OSU Micro-Benchmarks from the [OSU Micro-Benchmarks page](https://mvapich.cse.ohio-state.edu/benchmarks/) and for [MPICH version 3.3.2] from the [MPICH downloads page](https://www.mpich.org/downloads/).

 In the same directory, save the following definition file content to a `.def` file, e.g. `osu_benchmarks.def`: